Email Attachment Size Limits

 Typical limits by provider type

-Exact numbers change, but these ranges show up often in 2026:
+Exact numbers change.
+These ranges show up often:

 Which file types blow the cap first

 Video is the usual culprit.
-A five-minute 1080p screen recording from a phone or laptop can land at 200 to 600 MB untouched.
+A five-minute 1080p screen recording can land at hundreds of megabytes untouched.
 Even a 30-second clip at 4K can exceed 25 MB.
-For email-specific export settings, see compress video for email on Mac or how to send large video files on Mac .
+See how to compress video on Mac or on Windows .

 PDF decks with full-page photos compress poorly when exported from design tools.
-A 40-slide presentation with embedded PNG screenshots often sits between 30 and 80 MB.
-Portal caps often match email limits; see compress PDF for upload limits on Mac .
+A long slide deck with embedded PNG screenshots often sits well over 25 MB.
+See how to compress PDF on Mac .

 How to shrink attachments before sending